About the Lecture

 Since 9/11, the US government has brought home, onto American soil, the counterinsurgency warfare paradigm that it refined in Iraq, Afghanistan, and the Middle East.
 Our government has trained its sights on ordinary Americans across the country in an effort to more effectively govern and control the homeland.
 One of the key strategies has been total information awareness, made possible through digital technology, to sort the good from the bad citizens; and digital distractions to win the hearts and minds of the passive majority in this country.
 This presentation will explore what happens when digital technology and surveillance become part and parcel of The Counterrevolution.

 About Bernard Harcourt

 Intersecting political, legal, and social theory, his scholarship explores questions of punishment, surveillance, and political economy.
-He is the author of the forthcoming book The Counterrevolution: How Our Government Went to War Against Its Own Citizens (Basic Books, 2018), and of several previous books including most recently Exposed: Desire and Disobedience in the Digital Age (Harvard University Press, 2015), The Illusion of Free Markets: Punishment and the Myth of Natural Order (Harvard University Press, 2011), and Occupy: Three Inquiries in Disobedience with Michael Taussig and W.J.T.
+He is the author of the forthcoming book The Counterrevolution: How Our Government Went to War Against Its Own Citizens (Basic Books, 2018), and of several previous books including most recently Exposed: Desire and Disobedience in the Digital Age (Harvard 2015), The Illusion of Free Markets: Punishment and the Myth of Natural Order (Harvard 2011), and Occupy: Three Inquiries in Disobedience with Michael Taussig and W.J.T.
 Mitchell (Chicago 2013).